florentd01/Project1-boxing/readme.md

 This script will make `side` and `front` dirs and save left piece of the video to `side`, right - to `front`.

 It also will make new videos with reduced sizes by 1.5, 2, 4 and save them in the same dirs but with prefixes `1.5_`/`2_`/`4_` respectively.

+## knn_test
+Implements the k-Nearest Neighbor method for classifying boxing moves.
+Can be run as is.

+## Deep_Learning_Code.ipynb
+Implements the LSTM deep learning method for classifying boxing moves.
+See details in the notebook.